 Metrics like career preparation, community involvement, student satisfaction, and completion rates—to name just a few—are important assessments of institutional performance.
-However, completion rates seem to be the metric that the general public hears the most about.
+However, graduation rates seem to be the metric that the general public hears the most about.

-On the surface, completion rate seems like such a straightforward measure of institutional success.
+On the surface, completion rate seems like such a straightforward measure of institutional and student success.
 Simply count the number of students completing their programs, compare that to the number of students initially enrolled, and there you have it: the institution’s completion rate, nicely packaged as a percentage.
 Now all we need to do to see how a college or university is performing is compare it’s completion rate against the completion rates of other institutions, right?